 Adjunct Associate Professor

 Professor Ido Golding received his Ph.D in physics from Tel Aviv University (Israel) in 2001.
-Although trained as a condensed matter theorist, he has spent the last five years learning the experimental arsenal of modern molecular biology.
+Originally trained as a condensed matter theorist, he later spent five years learning the experimental arsenal of modern molecular biology.

-From 2002 to 2006, Professor Golding has been a Lewis Thomas Research Fellow in the Department of Molecular Biology at Princeton University.
-He joined the faculty of the Department of Physics at the University of Illinois at Urbana-Champaign in January 2007.
+From 2002 to 2006, Professor Golding was a Lewis Thomas Research Fellow in the Department of Molecular Biology at Princeton University.
+He joined the faculty of the Department of Physics at the University of Illinois at Urbana-Champaign in 2007.
+In 2019, Professor Golding will return to the Department of Physics from Baylor College of Medicine, where he is currently a Professor of Biochemistry and Molecular Biology.

 Prospective students and post-docs of all backgrounds (physics, biology, chemistry, engineering, etc.) are welcome to contact me.